minvws/nl-kat-coordination/docs/source/manual/reports.rst

 #.
 In `CAT` generate an ‘Aggregate Report’ and export this to JSON format.
 Repeat this step for `DOG`.

 #.
-Create a third organisation called ‘BIRD’.
+Create a third organisation called `BIRD`.

 #.
-In BIRD, go to Objects > Add > ‘Upload raw file’.
+In `BIRD`, go to Objects > Add > ‘Upload raw file’.

 #.
-Upload both raw files (from CAT and DOG) using the mime-type openkat/report-data’.
+Upload both raw files (from `CAT` and `DOG`) using the mime-type openkat/report-data’. (the mime-type will be auto-prefilled if you navigate to the upload page from the report normalizer.

 #.
 Click on ‘Reports’ and click on ‘Multi Report’.

 #.
-Select the report data of the organisations CAT and DOG and follow the report flow steps to generate the report.
+Select the report data of the organisations `CAT` and `DOG` and follow the report flow steps to generate the report.
 If you do not see your uploaded reports please make sure you have cleared the filter first.